vishalsharma14/charcha/web_push_notifications.md

    subscribe();
  }
 ```
-Define subscribe() which try to subscribe the user to push notification.
+Define subscribe() which tries to subscribe the user to push notification.
 If subscription does not exist, it will ask user for notification permission.
 Once notification permission is granted, it will receive the subscription details which will be sent to postSubscribeObj() for processing.
-If user has already subscribed the same subscription detials will be reuturned.
+If user has already subscribed the same subscription details will be returned.

 ```
  function subscribe() {